Supplier Audit Management: How to Standardize and Streamline Supplier Quality

 do this process yourself in practice.
 Right now I'm just going to submit the audit.

-and I am going to, I've submitted to myself.
-I am going to then just, okay, so I'm just going to go to Submit to Me so that I can easily see it.
-And here is the audit 2070. again, I can go through everything and see what was done.
+And I am going to ⁓ I've it submitted to myself, so I am going to then just okay, so I'm just going to go to submit it to me so that I can easily see it.
+And here is the audit 2070, and I again I can go through everything and see what was done.
 You can see the checklist information is grayed out because it's no longer editable.
 Results, any related files I can see up along here as well.

-And I'm just going to go ahead and approve this audit.
-Notes are optional in this case.
+And I'm just gonna go ahead and approve this audit. ⁓ notes are optional in this case.

-And as you can see now, this is the recurrence feature. we had set that as a 12 month.
+And as you can see now, this is the recurrence feature.
+So we had set that as a 12 month.
 This type of audit is 12 months.
-So as you can see, it's just going one year hence.
+So it's you can see it's just going one year hence.
 And you can select the auditors.
-And again, this can be changed after, but it's just a habit in the schedule as.
-So it will show up in your audit module as scheduled.
+And again, these can be changed after, but it's just to have it in the schedule as so it'll show up in your audit module as scheduled.
 Schedule next audit.

-And as we're cycling there, I'm going to then go back and show you then how we do the follow-up.
-So we're now at the stage where we are going to do the, so we have this part done and we are now going on to the corrective action and follow-up stage.
+And as we're cycling there, I'm going to then go back and show you then how we do the follow up.
+So we're now at the stage where we are going to do the so we have this part done, and we are now going on to the corrective action and follow up stage.
 So here's where we're back at our own company.
 We're going through the corrective actions and we want to now assign them to our suppliers.
-Because we'll be using the supplier portal as part of this, I just wanted to ⁓ introduce the supplier
+Because we'll be using the supplier portal as part of this, I just wanted to ⁓ introduce the suppliers.

-supplier portal, you may or may not be using it.
+Supplier portal, you may or may not be using it.
 If you aren't, I highly recommend you look into using it because you already have it.
-So improving your supplier relationships with our supplier web portal, it's a two way communication.
-Both parties can log in any time to view real time data, status updates.
-It allows for a single source of truth for supplier related information. ⁓ Also, very importantly, supplier portal is license free, meaning that there's no limit on supplier login.
-So even if you
+So improving your supplier relationships with our supplier web portal, it's a two-way communication.
+Both parties can log in anytime to view real-time data, status updates.
+It allows for a single source of truth for supplier-related information. ⁓ Also, very importantly, supplier portal is license-free, meaning that there's no limit on supplier login.
+So even if you've

-you know, thousands of suppliers logging at the same time, there's no limit.
-So this is actually a license free ⁓ product that you already have.
-So I'm just going to jump back into our QC9 and take you through the final stages of the audit records.
-So now you can see, this is the audit that I just approved.
-And you can see now under results, now our action link is showing up.
-So this is our CAE 76.
+You thousand suppliers logging at the same time, there's no limit.
+So this is actually license free product that you that you already have.
+So I'm just going to ⁓ jump back into our Qt9 and take you through the final stages of the ⁓ of the audit record.
+So now you can see this is the audit that I just approved, and you can see now under results, now our action link is showing up.
+So this is our CA76.

 This is the finding that we had in the audit.
-So I'm just going to select on this.
-And it's just asking you to confirm navigation.
+So I'm just going to select on this and it's just asking you to confirm navigation.
 And it's going to take me directly to the record.
 Now it's also going to refer back to the audit.
 So again, these hot links work both ways.
 And what I'm going to do is I'm just going to have a few things to do with the record.
-I'm just going to say problem type.
-I'm going to say the supplier issue.
-Angel electronics already assigned to this because this came from a supplier audit.
+I'm just going to say problem type, I'm going to say with supplier issue.
+Angel Electronics already assigned to this because they were this came from a supplier audit.
 That's already done for you.

-I'm going to tick on Supplier Response Required and assign to supplier.
+I'm going to tick on supplier response required and assign to supplier.
 I'm not going to notify them yet because I just want to make sure that I have everything ready with this record before I do that.
 You have some options here as well.
-Of course, you do need a risk assessment, deviation, training record.
-These are all features with our CAPA module.
+Of course, you do you need a risk assessment, deviation, training record.
+These are all features with our KAPA module.
 So with the record itself, you can expand on this.
-So this information just came over from the audit module, but you can expand on this again.
-Lots of space for information there.
+So this information just came over from the audit module, but you can expand on this again, lots of space for information there.

-These fields like root cause and analysis, you will be referring most likely back to the supplier response.
+these fields like root cause and analysis, you you will be referring most likely back to the supplier response.
 So the supplier response is here.
-Now this is actually, it's not called user defined in the heading, but it is actually a user defined field.
-So you can, this is done of course in the global settings for the UDFs.
-And this is completely customizable.
-So you can have different sections, you can have
+Now, this is actually, it's not called user-defined in the heading, but it is actually a user-defined field.
+So you can this is done, of course, in the global settings for the UDFs, and this is completely customizable.
+So you can have ⁓ different sections, you can have

-required or not required questions.
-You can have ⁓ multiple choice.
-You can have numeric input only.
-So these are really, really cool forms, almost like a form within a form that you can design ⁓ customized for your supplier to respond to.
+Required or not required questions.
+You can have ⁓ like multiple choice, you can have numeric input only.
+So these are these are really, really cool forms, almost like a form within a form that you can design ⁓ customized for your supplier to respond to.
 And I'll show you how this looks then from the supplier point of view.
-So I don't think there's anything else we need to do here. ⁓ I think we're pretty much ready to assign it to the supplier.
+So I don't think there's anything else we need to do here.
+I think we're pretty much ready to assign it to the supplier.
 So I'm just going to go ahead and notify the supplier.

-Now what happens here is that again, you don't have to be going outside QT9 and getting into your email and so on.
-This is actually sent, it just confirmed up there in a pop-up message that it has sent it to the supplier.
+Now, what happens here is that again, you don't have to be going outside QT9 and doing use getting into your email and so on.
+This is actually sent the it just confirmed up there in a pop-up message that it has sent it to the supplier.
 So the supplier will have received an email telling them that they need to respond to this corrective action.
 So I'm going to show you now how to see this from the supplier's point of view.
 Just a note, you would typically not be seeing the supplier point of view.

 So I'm going to log out and I am going to just go into the address bar here and change this to suppliers.

 So now we know that Tom is the person that's actually responding to these actions.
-So, and again, all time lined as well.
-Everything is time lined.
-So you can see here, you you have your number up.
-We won't focus on any of these, but you have a number of items that the supplier can see.
+So, and again, all timeline as well.
+Everything is timelin.
+So you can see here, you know, you have your number of, we won't focus on any of these, but you have a number of items the supplier can see.
 We're just going to focus on the corrective actions.
-So you can see here, this is audit 2070.
+So you can see here this is audit 2070.
 Again, we found equipment out of calibration.
-All the supplier has to do in order to respond to this is they go into the, now there is a help file as well, but it's pretty straightforward.
+All the supplier has to do ⁓ in order to respond to this is they go into the now there is a help file as well, but it's pretty straightforward.

 There is the edit icon here.
-And when they select the edit icon, it again makes it very clear for them.
-It highlights in yellow what's relevant.
-So they can print the record.
-They can submit it.
-They can save it.
-It shows that it's open.
-It shows the due date.
-It shows as well audit 2070.
-So if they already have that report, if you share the report with them, then they can connect this to the actual audit also.
+And when they select the edit icon, it again makes very clear for them, it highlights in yellow what's relevant.
+So they can print the record, they can submit it, they can save it, it shows that it's open, it shows the due date, it shows as well audit 2070.
+So if they already have that report, if you shared the report with them, then they can connect this to the actual audit also.
 They know, this was the audit that the guys carried out last week.

-Suppliers then can upload files as well, like if they had an issue, a carbon diagram or something like that, they wanted to upload as part of their root cause analysis.
-They can do that.
-So again, you have this two way communication.
+Suppliers then can upload files as well, like if they had an Ishikawa diagram or something like that, they wanted to upload as part of their root cause analysis, they can do that.
+So again, you've got a lot of you have this two-way communication.
 So with the supplier response, again, you can see all these questions.
-Again, these are, you've seen them from the other side, but here now we can actually edit.
+Again, these are you've seen them from the other side, but here now we can actually edit.
 So I'm just going to put in some quick answers here, just as you can see on the other side.
 And I'm just going to put zero, ⁓ just going to say not applicable.

-just to show you how this actually works.
-This is just a reminder you can put in if you'd ask them to provide any screening results or details or training records that they would attach them on and they would just check, yes, we have attached them on.
+Just to show you how this actually works.
+This is just a reminder you can put in if you'd ask them to provide any screening results or details or training records that they would attach them on, and they would just check, yes, we have attached them on.
 Their final step then is just to submit.
-You can save as you're going along, of course, from the supplier's point of view.
-They can be working on this and saving and coming back to it.
+You can save as you're going along, of course, for the from the supplier's point of view.
+They can be working on this and saving on, you know, coming back to it.
 But right now we'll submit it because I want to show you the full cycle.

-So message successfully sent to sponsored party.
-So that means that you, as the customer, the guys sitting on this call, you will be notified, OK, the supplier has responded to this corrective action and has submitted their response.
+So, message successfully sent responsible party.
+So that means that you, as the customer, the guys sitting on this call, you know, you will be notified.
+Okay, the supplier has responded to this corrective action and has submitted their response.
 So now I'm going to log out and I'm going to log back into the main portal so that we can see what this looks like from our side.
-So again, I'm just going to log in here.
+So again, just going to log in here.
+And

 We will see what it looks like from this side and then how we close the whole thing out.

-Okay.
-So just going into ISO functions.
-Now again, the email that I would have received will have a link to the corrective action as you guys are used to getting the links to corrective actions and links to records in QT9, but I'm just going to go directly into it here.
-So we have my corrective actions and this is the one from 2017.
+Okay, so just going into ISO functions.
+Now again, I would the email that I will have received will have a link to the corrective action as you guys are used to getting the links to corrective actions or links to records in QT9.
+But I'm just going to go ⁓ directly into it here.
+So we have my corrective actions, and this is the one from 2070.
 So I can pop into here and I can then go and check the supplier has responded.
 You can see the information that I typed in here is coming through.

 If they had uploaded files, they would show here.
-And what I would do then is I would just say, it might be just quite simply, supplier response.
-Spell, apologies, response.
-And again, you can do that for, because these are just ⁓ minimum fields that you have to complete when submitting a corrective action.
-So we have our supplier response.
-We have this information here.
+And what I would do then is I would just say you it might be just quite simply C subplier response.
+Apologies, response.
+And again, you can do that for because these are just minimum fields that you have to complete when submitting a corrective action.
+So we have our supply response, we have this information here.
 I'm going to add an approver.

 So again, you would have a lot more detail than this, but again, you can put through all these notes here if you want to, and then there is a final step.
 So I am now ready to actually submit this for approval.

 So again, this is our corrective action.
-Again, I can check any details, know, because you're sending it to somebody else, they can check the details, approve or reject.
-I'm going to approve in this case.
-With corrective actions in CAPAs, you do have to make a comment.
-And I'm just going to say accepted response and submit approval.
+Again, I can check any details, you know, because you're mighty you know, sending it to somebody else, they can check the details, approve or reject.
+I'm going to approve in this case. ⁓ with corrective actions in kappas, you do have to make a comment and I'm just gonna say accepted response and submit approval.

-And then because I'm the only person, so if you're the only person or the last person on a corrective action or a CAPA, then you will be asked to verify it now or schedule verification.
+And then because I'm the only person, so if you're the only person or the last person on a corrective action or KAPA, then you will be asked to verify it now or schedule verification.
 So you can schedule it for some time in the future.
-If the supplier is working on these actions, you want to come back and check before you close it out.
-You can schedule that for another time.
+If the supplier is working on these actions, you want to come back and check before you close it out. you can you can schedule that for another time.
 Or in this case, I'm just going to verify now because I want to close it out for the purpose of the demo, but you do have to put in notes.
 So checked that actions.

-We're done.
-And save.
-Now, at this point, the supplier will be notified that this record is now closed.
-So essentially, this is the end of the audit process.
-Let's say this was the only finding that it was.
-This is the end of the process.
-So what I want to show you before I move onto this is how you can quickly
+We're done and save.
+Now at this point, the supplier will be notified that they have that this record is now closed.
+So essentially, ⁓ this is the end of the audit process.
+Let's say if this was the only finding that it was, this is this is the end of the process.
+So what I want to show you before ⁓ I move out of this is how you can quickly

-use our reporting feature here to look at the performance of a particular supplier in terms of audit results.
+Use our reporting feature here to look at the performance of a particular supplier in terms of audit results.
 So you just go to reporting, audit results reporting.
-Under field, you can go to supplier and angel electronics is just the first one that's coming up.
-I'm just going to add the conditions so you can see supplier equals angel electronics.
-You can add more conditions if you like, you you can put in date formats if you like, and you can put in headers as well, by the way, for your report.
+Under field, you can go to supplier, and angel electronics is just the first one that's coming up.
+I'm just going to add to the conditions.
+So you can see supplier equals angel electronics.
+You can add more conditions if you like.
+You know, you can put in date formats if you like, and you can put in headers as well, by the way, for your report.

-All you got to do now is hit on generate report.
-You can see this is really nice, even for all of your internal audits, anything like this, this is a really useful report because it will show you where your elements are.
-So you can see for this particular supplier, for example, you could see a trend where they're weak, 7.1.
+All you've got to do now is hit on generate report.
+So you can see this is a really nice even for all of your internal audits, anything like this, this is a really useful report because it will show you where you are where your elements are.
+So you can see for this particular supplier, you know, for example, you could see a trend where they're weak, you know, 7.1.
 I've been using this for the demo, but you might say there's obviously an issue with calibration in this company.
 So again, I just wanted to show you that it's a quick report.

 And of course, you can export this to Excel.
-Now, I want to show you some, this is just the final section here.
-Now, guys, and I appreciate your patience ⁓ so far.
-I do want to show you what we have in our Business Intelligence tool because we do have more ⁓ advanced reporting capability.
+Now, I want to show you some. this is just the final section here now, guys, and I appreciate your patience ⁓ so far.
+I do want to show you what we have in our business intelligence tool because we do have more advanced reporting capability.
 So I'm just going to introduce this.
-You may already have this, our BI tool, our Business Intelligence tool.
+You may already have this, our BI tool or business intelligence tool.

-So this essentially allows you to create custom dashboards, an easy way to view your data, by the way, in real time, you can set up your homepage so when you log in, you're just seeing the information that you're interested in.
+So this essentially allows you to create custom dashboards, an easy way to view your data, by the way, in real time.
+You can set up your homepage so when you log in, you're just seeing the information that you're interested in.
 So this is an example of a dashboard that I've set up for supplier quality.
-So it's just showing, you can see you have the pie chart, you have the bar graph, you have the line graph.
+So it's just showing you can see you have the pie chart, you have the bar graph, you have the line graph.
 You can change all of these in the live version of the BI tools.
 You can change the format.
 You can also drill down and drill up.
-So you can see the detail on, the,
+So you can see the detail on at the

-click of a button, very, very easy to use.
+Click of a button, very, very easy to use.
 You can also see these three buttons here.
-Now this is just a screen grab.
-So I just wanted to show you what these mean.
+Now, this is just a screen grab, so I just wanted to show you what these mean.
 You can actually export these to an image, to PowerPoint, to PDF, to Excel.
-So in particular, the PowerPoint and the PDF is very useful for ⁓ generating information for sit management reviews or quality meetings or things like that.
+So in particular, the PowerPoint and the PDF is very useful for generating information for say management reviews or quality meetings or things like that.
 You can very easily run off these reports.

-So just moving on to ⁓ this is just another example of a report from the BI tool.
-Again, you can see very colorful and you can change the, you can drill down, drill up and change the format.
-So just the very last thing that I want to cover is the supported documents in QT9.
+So just moving on to this is just another example of a report from the BI tool.
+Again, you can see very colourful, and you can change the, you can drill down, drill up, and change the format.
+So just the very last thing that I want to cover is ⁓ this audit documents in QT9.
 So again, we went through an audit ⁓ plan.
-I wanted to start it off with the agenda, with the plan.
+I want to start it off with the agenda, with the plan.

-In QT9 we have the audit record, which has the scope, the criteria, the agenda, the dates, the auditors, and so on, the elements, even the questions.
-You open and close in meeting minutes, so you have your audit record related files.
+In QtNA, we have the audit record, which has the scope, the criteria, the agenda, the dates, the audits, the auditors, and so on, the elements, even the questions.
+Your opening, closing, meeting minutes, so you have your audit record related files.
 We have an audit trail.
 We have our audit checklist.
 You have the audit findings.
-So here we call them results.
-And then you can change that or you can convert that into convert a corrective action record.
-You can assign that to the supplier and they can respond then directly through the portal.
-So again, you have this two way communication.
+So here we call them results, and then you can change that or you can convert that into convert a corrective action record.
+You can assign that to the supplier, and they can respond then directly through the portal.
+So again, you have this two-way communication.

 There will be a quick survey at the end of this session and we would really appreciate if you would take a few minutes to share your feedback.
 It's important to know how we're doing and that we are where we can improve with these webinars.
 So I'm going to go ahead and wrap things up.
-Thank you again for your time and I look forward seeing you again very, very soon and goodbye for now.
+Thank you again for your time and I look forward to seeing you again very, very soon.
+And goodbye for now.

 Questions From This Session